Akhileshkr236/panobitAssignment/README.md

 ## Requirements to run the code

-Nodejs should be install in the system [Nodejs](https://nodejs.org/en).
+Nodejs should be installed in your system [Nodejs](https://nodejs.org/en).

 In the project directory, you can run: